The Brighter Day: History

 In Summer 1961, Procter & Gamble gave up production of the show to CBS and moved production of the series from New York City to Los Angeles in an effort to save money.
 Key characters and stories were dropped when their actors did not wish to relocate.
 In the Summer of 1962, with The Secret Storm and The Edge of Night proving formidable against American Bandstand, CBS decided to expand The Secret Storm, creating a powerful hour-long soap block to counterprogram against American Bandstand.
 This decision had both The Brighter Day and The Verdict is Yours moving from their mid/late afternoon slots to mid/late morning.
 The timeslot change was the final nail in the coffin, as both series lost almost half their audience, with The Brighter Day falling from a 6.9 to 3.7.
 Mid-late morning had never been successful for serials, and this instance was no different.

-In August 1962, the show made history by creating the first daytime television contract role for an African American.
-The actor, Rex Ingram, appeared as an ordained minister named Victor Graham beginning on September 17, but had no time to make much of an impact, as the show was cancelled two weeks later on September 28.
+In August 1962, the show made history by creating the first daytime television contract role for an African American actor.
+The actor, Rex Ingram, appeared as an ordained minister named Victor Graham beginning on September 17, but didn't have time to make much of an impact, as the show was cancelled two weeks later on September 28.

 The network announced that the show would be cancelled with less than two weeks before the final episode aired.
 In the final episode, actor Paul Langton addressed the viewers in character as Uncle Walter, wrapping up the storylines and explaining how the characters would resolve their problems.
 Langton ended the show with a final farewell: "The microphone can't pick up their voices and soon the picture will fade.
 If on occasion you think of us, we hope your memory will be a pleasant one."

-Among the show's writers were Doris Frankle, and Sam Hall.
-Agnes Nixon had been hired to write the show (and had created the character on which Ada and Rachel Davis, two characters on NBC's Another World were based), but the show was cancelled before her work was ever taped.
-Ms. Nixon then went to write The Guiding Light and, later, Another World before creating her two classic soap operas on the ABC network.
+Among the show's writers were Doris Frankle and Sam Hall.
+Towards the end of the series, Agnes Nixon was hired to write the show (and had created the character on which Ada and Rachel Davis, two characters on NBC's Another World, were based), but the show was cancelled before her work was ever taped.
+Nixon went on to write The Guiding Light and, later, Another World, before creating her two classic soap operas on the ABC network, All My Children and One Life to Live.

 Among the actors who appeared on the series, the most famous alumni are Hal Holbrook (Grayling Dennis), Lois Nettleton (Patsy Dennis Hamilton), and Patty Duke (Ellen Williams Dennis).